GorillaInTheStack/monkey-sec-blog/content/posts/binary/return-oriented-programming/index.md

 ![Stack frames of main and add in 32bit](astack-frame-32bit.png)

 Yellow is `add` stack frame, blue is `main` stack frame and red is the runtime stack frame.
+>[!NOTE]
-Note that the 32bit version fetches the arguments directly to registers and starts working with them.
+> The 32bit version fetches the arguments directly to registers and starts working with them.
 It didn't copy the values down the stack like the 64bit version did.

 ## That's *call* folks